 How is creating content for SEO differ between blogs and more prominent websites?

 It shouldn’t be different.
-All content serves a purpose and should be the best of breed.
+All content serves a purpose and should be the best of its kind.
 If you’re throwing words onto a page (or blog post) and phoning it in, you’re not going to get very far.
 Here’s an example – we picked up a client who was paying a service to write more than 50 blog posts so far in 2016.
 They spent thousands.
 In looking at the analytics, all the content combine received 13 organic visits.
 There is no reason to think this content helped their SEO at all.
 The content was pretty junky, and Google knew it.

 If every company is using keyword research to be the most relevant, how do these companies differentiate themselves (if they are using the same keywords)?
 For example, if Levi’s and True Religion use the keyword “jeans.”